seravok/LPTHW/README.md

 # LPTHW
-Exercises and Drills from Learn Python The Hard Way
+Exercises and Drills from "Learn Python The Hard Way"